 What is a Callable Fixed Deposit (FD)?

 A callable fixed deposit is one form of term deposit in which the investor has the choice to withdraw money ahead of the term of maturity.
 This aspect is ideal for individuals who might need quick access to investment in case of unexpected circumstances.
-Banks permit this withdrawal by implementing a nominal deduction or modifying the rate of interest.
+Banks permit this withdrawal by implementing a penalty or revised interest rate, as specified by the bank. or modifying the rate of interest.

 Callable FDs are readily available with both private and public sector banks in India.
 They are generally for tenures of 7 days to 10 years.
 Interest rates differ depending on the bank, deposit size, and tenure.
 Though the rate is marginally lower than in non-callable cases, the compromise is liquidity.